This Guide For Expat Women in Korea has been updated as of February 2025.

 Menstrual Cup

-If you’re conscious of your carbon footprint on the environment then I highly suggest using one of these.
-I have a couple friends who use them and rave about how useful they are and how much less mess there is.
-I haven’t seen them sold in Korea, but you can get a Diva Menstrual Cup off iHerb.
+I have friends who use them and rave about how useful they are.
+I haven’t seen them sold in Korea, but you can get a menstrual cup online.

 Condoms

-I’ve seen condoms sold in many convenience stores and pharmacies in Korea.
-I’ve also seen them sold at Emart, Homeplus, and Lotte Mart.
-They’re readily available and you can find them super easily.
+Condoms are sold in convenience stores, major grocery stores, and pharmacies in Korea.
+They’re sold at Emart, Homeplus, and Lotte Mart.

 STI Testing in Korea